DanielTamiru/litgo-detector/README.md

 - `app/train.py`: a local script you can use to train a given model on a specified dataset.
 Once training is complete, the model will be saved in `vision/saved_models` with the name `[dataset]-[model]-state-[timestamp].pt`. **Note:** training will only work if your machine has a CUDA-capable GPU, or `if torch.cuda.is_available() == True`.

 ### Baremetal
-Simply create a python virtual environment using the venv tool of your choice and run `pip install -r requirements.txt`
+Simply create a Python virtual environment using the venv tool of your choice and run `pip install -r requirements.txt`

 ### Docker